48 Notable alumni of

 -

-Stephen Patrick Jones is an Australian politician who represents the Division of Whitlam (formerly Throsby) for the Australian Labor Party.
-He was elected at the 2010 Australian federal election and is the current Assistant Treasurer and Minister for Financial Services.
+Stephen Patrick Jones is an Australian diplomat and former politician who represented the Division of Whitlam (formerly Throsby) for the Australian Labor Party from the 2010 Australian federal election until 2025.
+From 2022 to 2025, he served as Assistant Treasurer and Minister for Financial Services in the first Albanese ministry.

 -